Secret Mountain Fort Awesome

-Secret Mountain Fort Awesome is an American animated television series created by Peter Browngardt for Cartoon Network that debuted in 2011.
+Secret Mountain Fort Awesome is an American animated surreal comedy television series created by Peter Browngardt for Cartoon Network that debuted in 2011.
 The show revolves around a fraternity of five monsters who unleash wild stunts upon the public from their eponymous underground mountain fort.

-The series is loosely based on the antagonists that appeared in Browngardt's animated short, Uncle Grandpa, and employs Mike Conte of the heavy metal band Early Man as composer.
-The show's raunchy, surrealist humor was heavily indebt to the underground comix scene, and drew a mixed to negative reception, though it received praise for its art direction.
+The series is loosely based on the antagonists that appeared in Browngardt's animated short, Uncle Grandpa, which Browngardt created for The Cartoonstitute.
+It employs Mike Conte of the heavy metal band Early Man as composer.
+The show's raunchy, surrealist humor was heavily indebt to the underground comix scene, and received a mixed to negative reception, though it received praise for its art direction.

 The show premiered as a sneak peek on August 1, 2011, and had a formal premiere on September 26, 2011.
 Designers Robertryan Cory and Chris Tsirgiotis both won awards for "Outstanding Individual in Animation" at the 64th Primetime Emmy Awards ceremony.
-The Uncle Grandpa short that Browngardt had produced was eventually adapted as a full series of the same name, which he felt was a more lighthearted adaptation for children.
+The Uncle Grandpa short that Browngardt had produced was eventually adapted into a full series of the same name, which he felt was a more lighthearted adaptation for children.

 The series last aired on television on February 17, 2012, with the remaining episodes being released on iTunes from March 8 to 29, 2012.

 Plot

 A race of monsters known as the Disgustoids are banished from society due to their unruly behavior and grotesque appearances.
 From their sentient and eponymous subterranean mountain fort, they unleash crazy stunts on the public.

-Their leader, a purple tusked creature depicted wearing a pair of underwear named Festro (voiced by Peter Browngardt), is a macho party animal willing to do anything to help out his group, even when his help is less than desired, Festro always.

-Dingle (also voiced by Browngardt), a scrawny, blue dog-like monster, who acts as their faithful pet, intelligible only to the group.

-Slog (voiced by Steve Little), a furred proboscis monkey-like monster, is likewise blindly loyal, but lacks critical judgement skills—the more hazardous something is, the more likely he will be to follow it.
+Their leader, a purple tusked and underwear-clad creature named Festro (voiced by Peter Browngardt), is a macho party animal willing to do anything to help out his group, even when his help is less than desired.
+Dingle (also voiced by Browngardt), a scrawny, blue dog-like monster who acts as their faithful pet, intelligible only to the group.
+Slog (voiced by Steve Little), a furred proboscis monkey-like monster, is likewise blindly loyal, but lacks critical judgment skills – the more hazardous something is, the more likely he will be to follow it.
 Gweelok (voiced by Paul Rugg), an acned ball of mucus, has a demanding attitude and an obsession with technology.

-The Fart (voiced by Pat Duke), a giant monster made of buttocks who flatulates when touched—is the most sensitive and levelheaded of the group.
+The Fart (voiced by Pat Duke), a giant monster made of buttocks who farts when touched, is the most sensitive and level headed of the group.